pololu/pololu-tic-software/BUILDING.md

 download, install, and update your MSYS2 environment.
 In particular, be sure to update your installed packages.

-Next, start a shell by selecting "MinGW-w64 Win32 Shell" from your Start menu or by running `mingw32.exe`.
+Next, start a shell by selecting "MSYS2 MinGW 32-bit" from your Start menu or by running `mingw32.exe`.
 This is the right environment to use if you want to build 32-bit software that works on 32-bit or 64-bit Windows.
-(If you want to build 64-bit software that only works on 64-bit versions of Windows, select "MinGW-w64 Win64 Shell" or `mingw64.exe`.)
+(If you want to build 64-bit software that only works on 64-bit versions of Windows, select "MSYS2 MinGW 64-bit" or `mingw64.exe`.)

 Run this command to install the required development tools: